raspberrypilearning/space-talk/en/step_3.md

 say [Hello!] for [2] secs // hide after 2 seconds
 ```

-Check that your `start sound` block has your chosen sound in it.
+Check that your `start sound`{:class="block3sound"} block has your chosen sound in it.
 If not, you'll need to click on the sound then select your sound from the menu.

 --- /task ---

 --- task ---

 Test: Click on Pico to see the speech bubble and hear the sound.
-If you don’t hear the sound make sure you have added the `start sound [Alien Creak1 v]` block under `when this sprite clicked`.
+If you don’t hear the sound make sure you have added the `start sound [Alien Creak1 v]`{:class="block3sound"} block under `when this sprite clicked`.
 Also check that sound is working in your computer or tablet.

 --- /task ---